tassosblackg/AIDA_projects/AIDA04/project_w7/Data/knapsack/info.md

 # Knapsack Data taken from : [DataSet](https://people.sc.fsu.edu/~jburkardt/datasets/knapsack_01/knapsack_01.html)

-# Each knapsack problem is compound from 4 .tx files,
+# Each knapsack problem is compound from 4 .txt files,

 [1.] *_c.txt contains the capacity of knapsack,  maybe there are multiple capacities